MediaArea/MediaConch_SourceCode/Documentation/REST.md

 - id:                Integer: id given by the request
 - finished:          Boolean: if the file is finished to be analyzed
 - done:              Double: Percent done by the analysis
+- tool:              REPORT: give the report tool used to analyze, when it is finished, optionnal (Default is IMPLEMENTATION) (since API v1.3)

 * nok:               Array of invalid arguments